ElliottLandsborough/Codeigniter-Twitter-Search-Library/README.md

 Search() is designed to be run with cron or directly on the site.
 Stream() is best run with something like nohup as it is an endless loop.
 ### Example commands
+search for tweets containing keywords set in mysql table search_terms:
 ```bash
 php /path/to/codeigniter/index.php findtweets search
 ```
-search for tweets containing keywords set in mysql table search_terms
+same as first example but cache results for 5 minutes before trying again:
 ```bash
 php /path/to/index.php findtweets search 5
 ```
-same as first example but cache results for 5 minutes before trying again
+stream tweets using keywords in mySQL
 ```bash
 php index.php findtweets stream
 ```
-stream tweets using keywords in mySQL
 #### Example controller (controllers/findtweets.php)
 ```php
 <?php  if ( ! defined('BASEPATH')) exit('No direct script access allowed');